eformsignen/eformsignen.github.io/_build/html/_sources/help/chapter5.rst.txt

    The message size can be a maximum of 65 bytes (65 characters).

-- **File attachments and methods:** Select the files to be send together with the document completion notification and select the filees to be attached.
+- **Files attached & Method:** Select the files to be send together with the document completion notification and select the filees to be attached.

    - **Download link:** A download link button is included in the email or SMS of a completed document, and opens a document viewer page when clicked.
 In the viewer page, you can view and download the document.